 Who should not get shockwave therapy?

-What should you not do after a shockwave?
+What should you not do after shockwave therapy?

 What is the success rate of shockwave therapy?